 Here's everything you need to know about stability ball exercises.

 The balance board has always been a popular fitness gadget among certain groups of exercisers (like surfers), but this workout tool has become a bit more mainstream in recent years.
 It's a fun way to improve your stability and spatial awareness, and you can use it in your living room or even at your standing desk.

 It can be a bit tricky to get the hang of using a balance board at first, which is why we created the beginner's guide below.
-We've covered all the basics, from the benefits of standing on a balance board to the best exercises to start with to everything you need to know about different board brands.
+We've covered all the basics, from the benefits of standing on a balance board to the best exercises to start with and how to do them safely to everything you need to know about different board brands.

 Here's everything you need to know about balance boards.